NBA suspends Suns owner Sarver for year after racism probe

-New York (AFP), Sep 13 – The NBA has suspended Phoenix Suns owner Robert Sarver for one year and fined him $10 million dollars after a probe of claims of racism and misogyny, the league said Tuesday.
+NEW York, USA, Sep 13 – The NBA has suspended Phoenix Suns owner Robert Sarver for one year and fined him Ksh 1.2 billion ($10 million dollars) after a probe of claims of racism and misogyny, the league said Tuesday.

 In announcing the punishment, the league said the independent investigation found that Sarver “engaged in conduct that clearly violated common workplace standards, as reflected in team and League rules and policies.